 The Digital Influence Machine.
-In light of how the advertising capabilities of Facebook, Twitter and other social networks have been used in recent political elections across the world.
+In light of how the advertising capabilities of Facebook, Twitter, and other social networks have been used in recent political elections across the world.
 A new report, argues that today’s digital advertising infrastructure creates disturbing new opportunities for political manipulation and other forms of anti-democratic strategic communication.
 As ad platforms, web publishers, and other intermediaries have developed an infrastructure of data collection and targeting capacities that the report calls the Digital Influence Machine (DIM).

 The DIM incorporates a set of overlapping technologies for surveillance, targeting, testing, and automated decision-making designed to make advertising – from the commercial to the political more powerful and efficient.
 The report claims the DIM can identify and target weak points where groups and individuals are most vulnerable to strategic influence and is a form of information warfare.

+The Digital Influence Machine.
 Unlike campaigns of even a decade ago, data-driven advertising allows political actors to zero in on those believed to be the most receptive and pivotal audiences for very specific messages while also helping to minimize the risk of political blowback by limiting their visibility to those who might react negatively.

 - To use sprawling systems of consumer monitoring to develop detailed consumer profiles